7. t-Tests

 Student’s t-tests are used to compare the means of two groups to determine if there is a significant difference between them.
 These are the expectations about your data:

-• Continuous dependant variable The dependent variable should be measured on a continuous scale (e.g., height, mass, concentration).
+• Continuous dependent variable The dependent variable should be measured on a continuous scale (e.g., height, mass, concentration).

-• Categorical independent variable The independent variable has two independent groups being compared, so we expect a factor variable with two groups (e.g. fertiliser levels of high and low, vegetation types of grassland and forest, herbivory levels of moderate and intense).
+• Categorical independent variable The independent variable has two independent groups being compared, so we expect a factor variable with two groups (e.g. fertiliser levels of high, low and vegetation types of grassland and forest, herbivory levels of moderate, intense).
 There are two types of t-tests depending on whether the samples are independent or paired (related):

 • Independent sample t-test Appropriate when the groups consist of different individuals or observations; here, the observations within one group does not affect the other group’s observations.

-• Paired sample t-test: Appropriate when the groups are related, such as before-and-after measurements or matched pairs of individuals.
+• Paired sample t-test: Appropriate when the groups are related, such as before-and-after measurements, matched pairs of individuals.

 Other assumptions to be aware of with regards to the dependent variable: